cenchat/cenchat.github.io/_posts/2019-05-25-using-lerna-to-manage-multiple-ember-apps.md

 There's definitely still some frictions when using Lerna to manage multiple Ember apps.
 However, those things are something we can live with in exchange of all the goodies we can get from going into a monorepo.
 Hopefully, the compatbility of Ember CLI with Lerna will improve.

-Lastly, our process is definitely not perfect so if you know of any better way to do things please do send us a message.
+Lastly, there might be better ways to do things so please do send us a message if you know of any.